 While this doesn’t involve your speech, playing copyrighted music or watching movies can get your account muted or banned.
 This is due to DMCA laws that are set up to protect the original artists of those mediums.

 If you have messed up numerous times, it may be a good idea to learn how to change Twitch name.
-Sponsors may not be willing to work with you as long as you are associated with a name that has bad press.
+Sponsors may not be willing to work with you if you are associated with a name with bad press.